Charel-G/underfloor-heating-planner/README.md

 ## Usage

 Open `index.html` in a modern web browser.
 Use the toolbar to add floors and select which floor to view.
 The **Draw Wall** tool creates snapping lines.
 Use **Select/Move** to drag whole lines or their ends and edit their length in the **Line Length** input.
-Zones are drawn with **Draw Zone** and connected to a distributor when created.
+Zones and distributors can also be moved with this tool.
+Double‑click a zone or distributor to change its properties.
 Adjust grid size and default pipe spacing as needed.
 Click **Draw Pipes** to generate a minimal layout. **Clear** removes all items from the current floor.